Irish Confederate Wars: Shifting allegiances

-At this point, the international battleground in Ireland became a proxy conflict in the Franco-Spanish War, and also a minor theatre in the Thirty Years’ War then raging on the continent.

-The Papal States influence can be checked in a lot of moments, for example.
-In January 1645 Charles I, desperate for Irish supprt, instructed the Earl of Glamorgan (a prominent Catholic noble from Wales) to secure Irish troops for royalist service in return for religious concessions..
-Almost at once the Papal nuncio, Giovanni Battista Rinuccini, rejected the Glamorgan Treaty, because the reasons that insufficient provision had been made for the Catholic religion and that Glamorgan lacked the power to implement those concessions he had granted.
-The following year, for similar reasons, the nuncio found yet another peace agreement, known as the First Ormond Peace, unacceptable and first excommunicated and then exiled from Kilkenny those Confederates who favoured it.
-Matters deteriorated further in the spring of 1648 when the parliamentary commander Lord Inchiquin declared for the king and forged an alliance with the more moderate Confederates.
-Rinuccini responded by excommunicating the supporters of the Inchiquin Truce, who in retaliation appealed directly to Rome against his censure.
-Rinuccini wanted to ensure that churches and lands taken in the rebellion would remain in Catholic hands.
-This was consistent with what happened in Catholic-controlled areas during the Thirty Years' War in Germany.
-His mission can be seen as part of the counter-reformation in Europe.

 Aftermath

-The death toll of the conflict was huge.
-William Petty, a Cromwellian who conducted the first scientific land and demographic survey of Ireland in the 1650s (the Down Survey), concluded that at least 400,000 people and maybe as many as 620,000 had died in Ireland between 1641 and 1653.
+The toll of the conflict was huge.
+Irish historian William Lecky wrote:Hardly any page in human history is more appalling.
+A full third of the population of Ireland perished.
+Thirty or forty thousand of the most energetic left the country and took service in foreign armies.
+Great tracts were left absolutely depopulated....William Petty, a Cromwellian who conducted the first scientific land and demographic survey of Ireland in the 1650s (the Down Survey), concluded that at least 400,000 people and maybe as many as 620,000 had died in Ireland between 1641 and 1653.
 The true figure may well be lower given Petty's outmoded methodology, but the lowest suggested is about 200,000.
 At the time, according to William Petty, the population of Ireland was only around 1.5 million inhabitants.
 It is estimated that about two-thirds of the deaths were civilian.
 The Irish defeat led to the mass confiscation of Catholic owned land and the English Protestant domination of Ireland for over two centuries.